yhzhang0128/egos-2000/README.md

 For any questions, please contact [Yunhao Zhang](https://dolobyte.net/).
 Many thanks to [Robbert van Renesse](https://www.cs.cornell.edu/home/rvr/) and [Lorenzo Alvisi](https://www.cs.cornell.edu/lorenzo/) for their support.
-This project is also supported by a [Facebook fellowship](https://research.facebook.com/fellows/zhang-yunhao/).
+Many thanks to [Meta](https://about.facebook.com/meta/) for their support with a [Facebook fellowship](https://research.facebook.com/fellows/zhang-yunhao/).